 5. Titi Monkey Project

-The exact nature of the proposed research project is open, but should be in line with the ASA’s mission of promoting conservation.
-Please note that at this stage the trapping or handling of vertebrate species at our field site is not authorized; proposals, therefore, should be for observational research only.
+The exact nature of the proposed research project is open but should be in line with the ASA’s mission of promoting conservation.
+Please note that at this stage the trapping or handling of vertebrate species at our field site is not authorised; proposals, therefore, should be for observational research only.

-The successful applicant will have the support of the ASA’s academic faculty and staff, resident naturalists, and a number of volunteers and internship program participants that may serve as field assistants.
+The successful applicant will have the support of the ASA’s academic faculty and staff, resident naturalists, and many volunteers and internship program participants that may serve as field assistants.
 The scholarship will cover food and lodging for a period of up to four months at Finca Las Piedras, the ASA’s field site in the southeastern Peruvian Amazon.
-The scholarship does not cover the cost of travel to Puerto Maldonado, or the cost of medical/travel insurance.
+The scholarship does not cover the cost of travel to Puerto Maldonado or the cost of medical/travel insurance.

 2. Primate Communication

-Tamarin vocalizations encode information on the producer’s age, sex, and reproductive status, and may be integral to identifying mates and guiding dispersal.
-We aim to catalog the vocalizations of emperor and saddleback tamarins, and test whether calls can identify potential mates.
+Tamarin unique encode information on the producer’s age, sex, and reproductive status, and may be integral to identifying mates and guiding dispersal.
+We aim to catalogue the vocalisations of emperor and saddleback tamarins and test whether calls can identify potential mates.

-We also collect data on adult scent gland morphology and scent-marking behavior, another main form of communication among tamarins.
-Participants will conduct full- and half-day follows of individually tagged primate troops, recording context-specific vocalizations alongside non-vocal forms of communication.
-Research Assistants will also learn to perform playback experiments, during which different vocalizations are played over a speaker to certain individuals and their responses are recorded.
+We also collect data on adult scent gland morphology and scent-marking behaviour, another primary form of communication among tamarins.
+Participants will conduct full- and half-day follows of individually tagged primate troops, recording context-specific vocalisations alongside non-vocal forms of communication.
+Research Assistants will also learn to perform playback experiments, during which different vocalisations are played over a speaker to specific individuals and their responses will be recorded.

 Minimum stay required: 6 weeks